I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 I’ve been through therapy before but I still have uncomfortable symptoms.
-Can this type of therapy help?
+Can Somatic Experiencing® help?

 If you’ve gone through talk therapy but still experience anxiety, depression, fatigue, insomnia or overwhelm, a different type of therapy might be worth a try.
 Symptoms like those mentioned above and syndromes like fibromyalgia, irritable bowel and chronic pain or fatigue can be signs of a dysregulated nervous system.
 Somatic Experiencing® and other somatic-based therapies can access the autonomic nervous system where the dysregulation is rooted.